 Best Offset: Victorinox Fibrox Pro Serrated 9-Inch Offset Knife

-What We Don't Like: Blade may rust
+What We Don't Love: Blade may rust

 If you are somebody who suffers from wrist strain, an offset bread knife might be the choice for you.
-Offset blades offer a unique angle that alleviates pressure on wrists when slicing, and they can be especially good for people with larger hands.
+Offset blades offer a unique angle that alleviates pressure on wrists when slicing, and they can be especially ideal for people with larger hands.
 The Victorinox Fibrox Pro Offset Bread Knife is crafted from stamped stainless steel for durable, sharp performance.

 The proprietary Fibrox handle is ergonomically designed for a solid grip and low strain for those multi-loaf slicing sessions.
 It is slip-resistant and stays securely in the palm of your hand.
-And, the advantage of an offset knife beyond reducing wrist strain is the amount of leverage you get on the bread before knuckles even come close to the cutting board.
+And the advantage of an offset knife beyond reducing wrist strain is the amount of leverage you get on the bread before knuckles even come close to the cutting board.